-The Tikki Hywood Trust is an organisation that focuses on the conservation of lesser known endangered animals.
-Their flagship species is the pangolin which, after languishing in relative obscurity, has found its way into mainstream media as the most trafficked animal in the world.
+The Tikki Hywood Trust is an organisation that focuses on the conservation of lesser-known endangered animals.
+Their flagship species – pangolins – has found its way into mainstream media as the most trafficked animal in the world.

 What is the Tikki Hywood Trust?

-The Trust is a wildlife-based Non-Governmental Organization (NGO) whose focus is generating awareness based around the legislation that governs conservation practices.
+The Trust is a wildlife-based Non-Governmental Organization (NGO) whose focus is on generating awareness based on the legislation that governs conservation practices.
 Founder Lisa Hywood wanted to do something that honoured the memory of her father who inspired a love of the wild and an ability to get results.
-It is this ethos and the determination to preserve the heritage that is our natural world, which drives the Trusts’ work.
+It is this ethos and the determination to preserve the heritage that is our natural world, which drives the Trusts’ work with pangolins.

 Lisa is adamant that, “conservation is not just cute and cuddly”.
 While her childhood passion and first love are the animals that she fights so hard to protect, she maintains an expansive view of conservation that reaches over and beyond the animals.
 “Sitting with members of different departments, developing strategies, strengthening wildlife protection, challenging legislation which protects wildlife and training different groups of people, officials stake holders… this is all part of conservation.
 That is the reality of conservation,” she says.